 Retinoscopy (also called skiascopy) is a technique to objectively determine the refractive error of the eye (farsighted, nearsighted, astigmatism) and the need for glasses.
 The test can be quick, easy, reliably accurate and requires minimal cooperation from the patient.

 A handheld instrument called a retinoscope projects a beam of light into the eye [See figure 1].
 When the light is moved vertically and horizontally across the eye, the examiner observes the movement of the reflected light from the back of the eye.
 This reflection is called the red reflex.
 The examiner then introduces lenses in front of the eye and as the power of the lenses changes, there is a corresponding change in the direction and pattern of the reflection.
 The examiner keeps changing the lenses until reaching a lens power that indicates the refractive error of the patient.

 Fig. 1: A handheld instrument called a retinoscope projects a beam of light into the eye during a retinoscopy.

 When is retinoscopy used?

-Retinoscopy is used to determine refractive error in children, developmentally delayed adults, or in individuals whose behavior limits the ability to be cooperative with auto-refraction or subjective refraction.
+Retinoscopy is used to determine refractive error in children, developmentally delayed adults, or in individuals whose behavior limits the ability to be cooperative with other refraction techniques.
 It is especially useful in very young children and infants.